Covid-19 coronavirus: Can victims' movements be tracked via their phones?

 READ MORE:

-• Phone network congestion hits as work-from-home surges
+• Phone network congestion hits as work-from-home surges, Level 3 announcement hits

 • Coronavirus and privacy law: Can I tell my employees if a fellow staffer might have Covid-19?